CVRP/Study Guide

 Scope of Practice

-Certified Vocational Rehabilitation Professionals, CVRPs, assist individuals to access, maintain or return to vocational/avocational activities, & to determine & facilitate access to any vocational rehabilitation &/or support services needed to achieve the desired goals.
-The practice of vocational rehabilitation is a best-practice, client-centered process & specialized service which provides assistance to persons with or at-risk of experiencing disabilities, impairments, limitations and/or barriers with respect to school, home, employment & community-based activities.
-Certified Vocational Rehabilitation Professionals possess a unique set of knowledge, experiences & skills, as well as the ability to determine & apply interventions & strategies in order to provide vocational rehabilitation services, as confirmed via the College’s certification & examination process.
+Certified Vocational Rehabilitation Professionals assist individuals to access, maintain or return to vocational/avocational activities, determine & facilitate access to vocational rehabilitation &/or support services needed to achieve the desired goals.
+The practice of vocational rehabilitation is a best-practice, client-centered process & specialized service which provides assistance to persons with or at-risk of experiencing disabilities, impairments, limitations &/or barriers with respect to school, home, employment & community-based activities.
+Certified Vocational Rehabilitation Professionals possess a unique set of knowledge, experiences, skills, as well as the ability to determine & apply interventions & strategies in order to provide vocational rehabilitation services, confirmed by the College’s certification & examination process.

 CVRP Registrants who have successfully completed the CVRP TSA Pathway can also conduct TSAs.
-Upon achieving CVRP TSA certification, the Registrant is permitted within the Standards of Practice to perform Transferrable Skills Analysis &/or assessments for the purpose of determining suitable alternate employment options &/or career exploration options, along with applicable wages for each option, as well as complex TSAs for forensic analysis.
+Upon achieving CVRP TSA certification, the Registrant is permitted within the Standards of Practice to perform Transferrable Skills Analysis &/or assessments for the purpose of determining suitable alternate employment options &/or career exploration options, applicable wages as well as complex TSAs for forensic analysis.

-- Transferable Skills Analysis for forensic, benefit eligibility & entitlement, future employability, & earning capacity
+- Transferable Skills Analysis for forensic, benefit eligibility, benefit entitlement, future employability, & earning capacity

-The CVRP examination includes questions on counselling vocational development theories .
-The college advises candidates to refresh their knowledge in this field.
+The CVRP exam includes questions on counselling vocational development theories.
+The college advises applicants to refresh their knowledge in this field.

 CVRP Eligibility & Application Process

-Prior to submitting an application, forward a current resume/CV to info@cvrp.ca to determine eligibility at no cost.
+Prior to applying, forward a current resume/CV to info@cvrp.ca to determine eligibility at NO COST.

-3. Proof of ability to work in Canada, current Canadian Passport &/or Canadian Birth Certificate.
-If you do not currently hold Canadian citizenship, submit authorization under the Immigration Act (Canada) to engage in employment in Canada; &
+3. Proof of ability to work in Canada (government issued ID).
+If applicant does not currently hold Canadian citizenship, submit authorization under the Immigration Act (Canada) to engage in employment in Canada; &

 4. Education transcripts.
-CVRP accepts soft copies but reserves the right to request originals; &
+CVRP accepts soft copies but reserves the right to request hard certified copies; &

 5.1.
-If you are a practicing VR professional with related university degree submit a detailed Resume/Curriculum Vitae, showing a minimum of 800 hours of related work experience; or
+If a practicing VR professional with related university degree submit a detailed resume/curriculum vitae, showing a minimum of 800 hours of work experience; OR

 5.2.
-If you are a practicing VR professional with non-VR related university degree submit a detailed Resume/Curriculum Vitae showing a minimum 36 months of related work experience; or
+If a practicing VR professional with non-VR related university degree submit a detailed resume/curriculum vitae showing a minimum of 36 months of work experience; OR

 5.3.
-If you are a new graduate of an accepted VR or Disability Management degree submit transcript documentation or a signed affidavit or 2 written attestations of 800 hours of practicum experience; &
+If a new graduate of an accepted VR or Disability Management degree submit transcripts & signed affidavit OR 2 written attestations of 800 hours of practicum experience; &

-6. Successful exam minimum of 70% (up to 3 rewrites) within 1 year of application submission; &
+6. Successful exam (min 70%, up to 3 rewrites) within 1 year of application submission; &

-7. Initial, first year registration within 60 days of successful exam.
+7. Initial, first year registration within 60 days of exam.
 Fee Schedule;

 A Registrant profile is created &/or updated on the Public Registry, to display certification status(s).